ChegTech logo

 Greater Seattle

 Western Washington is a heating-dominant market.
-HVAC search volume splits roughly 60/40 in favor of heating over cooling, with January searches for "heater repair" spiking 4–6× over summer baseline.
-Active project areas: Auburn, Puyallup, South Hill, Bonney Lake, and Tacoma — the South Pierce / South King corridor where heat-pump retrofits and aging furnaces drive most of the year-round demand.
+Mild Puget Sound summers keep cooling a smaller share of demand, while the first cold snaps each fall and winter drive a sharp surge in "heater repair" and "furnace not working" searches.
+Active project areas: Auburn, Puyallup, South Hill, Bonney Lake, and Tacoma, the South Pierce / South King corridor where heat-pump retrofits and aging furnaces drive most of the year-round demand.

 More on the Puyallup + South Hill market